eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 ### The Course

-Since Kurikoma Golf Club has three courses with 9 holes each, there are also 3 different course ratings depending on the courses you play.
+Since Kurikoma Golf Club has three courses with 9 holes each, there are also 3 different course ratings depending on the course played.

 *Course Statistics*